 - Using State Cancer Registries to Evaluate Potentially Hereditary Cancers (PDF)

-More publications and presentations related to cancer genomics in Michigan can be found at the Michigan Public Health Genomics Program website.
+More publications and presentations related to cancer genomics in Michigan can be found at the Michigan Cancer Genomics Program website.

 Links to other sites related to cancer genomics epidemiology: